izelnakri/nycda-backend-exam/README.md

 ### 5 - Why do we use a bodyParser middleware ?

-### 6 - What is the difference in terms of parsing a data received from a web form with POST or an AJAX POST request?
+### 6 - What is the difference between parsing a data received from a web form with POST and an AJAX POST request?

 ### 7 - Why do we use methodOverride middleware ?